GramKoski/making-aie-dev-easier-readthedocs/docs/vector_addition.rst

 Second Example
 -----------------

-We also provide a second implementation of vector add.
-In this example, we use buffers instead of streams.
-This change to the dataflow type will store the input and outputs into the local tile memory in between the kernel.
-We also define iterating over inputs in the graph, not by running the graph 128 times, but instead once.
+We also provide a second implementation of vector addition.
+In this example, we use ``aie::buffer`` instead of streams.
+This change to the dataflow type will store the entire input and outputs into the local tile memory so that it may be accessed all at once by the kernel.
+We also define iterating over inputs in the graph, not by running the graph 128 times, but using a vector iterator to access the local memory.
+Therefore instead of running the graph 128 times for each stream packet, we run it just once on the entire input vector.

-`host.cpp`:
+As a result the ``aie::buffer`` has a higher pre-kernel overhead, because the kernel must wait for the entire buffer to be filled before it begins processing.
+However, it can be more efficient for larger data sets, as it reduces the overhead of repeatedly initializing the kernel with new data.

+From Vitis hardware simulation, the first element of the vector to be calculated and written to plio was at 4435200 ps which means the initial data buffering took over 50% of the kernel runtime on a vector of 1024 elements.
+Whereas, when we use the stream datatype, the pre-kernel streaming of data is negligible, because the first element is processed and written to plio almost immediately.

+The stream datatype gave a quicker time to first element, which could be useful for real-time applications.
+However, the buffer datatype was marginally faster to process the entire vector (~200 ps), because it can exploit the parallelism of AIE processors more effectively.

+``host.cpp``:

 ::